-A quaint market town in the heart of Monmouthshire perfect for rural escapes
+A quaint market town in the heart of Monmouthshire perfect for rural escapes.

 Abergavenny is often promoted as a Gateway to Wales and with access to the nearby Black Mountains, the Brecon Beacons National Park, and the Offa's Dyke Path it's easy to see why.
-Add in a mouth-watering food festival and the Greenman festival in neighbouring Glanusk and you've got a great retreat destination.
+Add in a mouth-watering food festival and the Greenman festival in neighbouring Glanusk in Crickhowell and you've got a great retreat destination.

 Things to do and see

 Walking in the Brecon Beacons - Abergavenny is the ideal basecamp to go hiking around the scenic Brecon Beacons national park.
-The three closest peaks to conquer being; the Sugar Loaf, Blorenge and Skirrid.
+The three closest peaks to conquer being the Sugar Loaf, Blorenge and Skirrid.